How To Change A Tap Washer

 Step One: Turn Off The Water Supply

-Find your main, turn off the water supply, and make sure the pipes are empty (you can do this by turning on the tap and flushing any water that’s sitting in the pipes out).
+Find you’re main, turn off the water supply, and make sure the pipes are empty (you can do this by turning on the tap and flushing any water that’s sitting in the pipes out).
 If the washer you’re replacing is a hot water tap washer, turn off any water heater or boiler.

 Step Two: Take Apart The Tap

 To access the outdated tap washer, you need to get the pipe off.
 If the tap is round or inset, pop it off gently with a screwdriver.
 If you found a button on top of the handle – that might be to identify the hot and cold water.

 Take the tap handle off by simply sliding or screwing it off to reveal the inner tap that lies beneath.
 Using a plier remove the metallic skirt or shroud on the tap.
 Next, use a spanner or shifter to unscrew the actual body of the tap to reveal the plastic or brass jumper valve.

 Get your pliers out and remove the current tap washer.
 Replace with your new washer.
 Yes – it’s really that simple!

 Use your spanner and tighten the tap bonnet on.
 Put the rest of the tap back together following the same steps when you took it apart.

 Once the new tap washer is all in place and the tap is replaced you can turn your water back on.
 Make sure to turn the tap on and off, checking the water is not leaking from the new washer.

 Voila, you’ve done it, you’ve replaced your tap washer and earned yourself a nice pat on the back.